Tiered Pricing Model: Great to Maximize SaaS Revenue

 Choosing the right pricing model for your SaaS product is crucial, and there are many, many models to consider.

-Tiered pricing is a common billing strategy used by many companies.
+Tiered pricing is a common billing strategy used by companies.
 This approach involves offering different levels of service or products based on predefined tiers.

 The tiered pricing model offers flexibility and focuses on customer needs.
 To effectively implement this model, your team should segment customers into personas and create tiered options to cater to each group.
 The key to success lies in aligning the price points with the value provided by each tier.